 By the end of the course, students should be able to demonstrate advanced knowledge and understanding in two of the following:

-- Proteins, nucleic acids and their interactions: The structural principles of protein-protein, nucleic acid-protein and protein-small ligand interactions; the experimental approaches used to investigate them and the exploitation of small molecules as tools and drugs, or
+The structural principles of protein-protein, nucleic acid-protein and protein-small ligand interactions; the experimental approaches used to investigate them and the exploitation of small molecules as tools and drugs.

-- Cell Fate: Including stem cell biology, self-renewal and differentiation; basis of Alzheimer’s disease, Parkinson’s disease, motor neuron disease and Huntington’s; theories of cellular ageing and senescence, use of animal models and genetics of ageing
+Including stem cell biology, self-renewal and differentiation; basis of Alzheimer’s disease, Parkinson’s disease, motor neuron disease and Huntington’s; theories of cellular ageing and senescence, use of animal models and genetics of ageing.

-- Cancer studies: Including cell cycle and cancer, use of mouse models, genome-wide sequencing and genome-wide disease association, leukaemia, p53, cancer therapeutics, recombinant antibody generation, commercial drug design and development, in vivo imaging, or
+Including cell cycle and cancer, use of mouse models, genome-wide sequencing and genome-wide disease association, leukaemia, p53, cancer therapeutics, recombinant antibody generation, commercial drug design and development, in vivo imaging.

 By the end of the course, students should be able to:

 1 Demonstrate knowledge of the objective, methods, results and conclusions of their research project by means of interim and final oral reports to their peers.